lifinance/solstreams/README.md

 just generate_keypair id
 ```

-It will not overwrite an existing key so it's safe to use.
+It will not overwrite an existing key, so it's safe to use.

 ## IDL

-The `anchor build` command not only compiles the program into target/deploy but it also generates an [IDL](<https://en.wikipedia.org/wiki/IDL_(programming_language)>) in `target/idl`.
+The `anchor build` command not only compiles the program into target/deploy, but it also generates an [IDL](<https://en.wikipedia.org/wiki/IDL_(programming_language)>) in `target/idl`.
 This IDL can be passed to the Anchor typescript SDK and be used to generate transactions.
 This reduces a lot of boilerplate.

 ## ProgramID